Chapter Two: Return to Kimoto Manor:

 “Did you lose it somewhere?” he asked.

-“Okay calm down,” Tsuzuki spoke up.
+“Okay, calm down,” Tsuzuki spoke up.
 “Maybe you left it at home or something.”
-The new guy nodded with a smile.
+The younger man looked up, nodding with a desperate smile.

-“Right…” Tsuzuki replied as he watched on.
-The plan worked!
-Now to finish up.
-Once he was sure the guy had gone, Tsuzuki opened the casket.
-Anna smiled at him as she laid waiting.
+Once he was sure the young man had gone, Tsuzuki opened the casket.
+Anna smiled at him as she lain waiting inside.
 The Shinigami smiled at her in relief.

 “Yeah,” she said with a nod.

 “Let’s go!”
-Tsuzuki said to her.
-The woman nodded at him.
-The shinigami helped her out of the casket and shut it back.
+Tsuzuki whispered.
+The woman nodded again.
+The Shinigami helped her out of the casket and shut it back.
 They hurried out of the crematory yard invisibly.